Woman loses $390K in crypto from Hinge romance scammer - NewsBreak

 She says it went well and she saw big returns on smaller amounts Hao helped her put into a crypto wallet – she felt encouraged to invest the rest of her savings, eventually even taking out a loan to add in.
 At one point, she’d accrued a $1.2 million balance, USA Today says.

 But when she later tried making a withdrawal, she learned the investments didn’t exist.
-Even more, the person on the phone tried getting her to pay a $380,000 “tax bill.”Looking for love?
-Don’t fall for a fake dating website!
+Even more, the person on the phone tried getting her to pay a $380,000 “tax bill.”Hornell business loses thousands in scam: Police

 “You hear all these stories about people becoming millionaires,” she tells NYT.
 “It just felt like, ‘Oh, well, cryptocurrency’s the new trend, and I need to get in.’”